AidanWarner97/personal_blog/To my beautiful wife.md

 If I could have a magic wand and fix everything, I would use it pretty much every single day.

 I currently don't have much control over the feelings I've got in my head.
 I feel like an utter failue to you, the kids, and everyone else that knows me.
-All I want to do most days is curle up and cry.
+All I want to do most days is curl up and cry.
 I've let everyone down, and all in different ways.

 I want to be back home with you, but I'm scared that even spending time with you is going to cause me to break things to a point I could never ever patch things up again.